paladin-t/b8/docs/manual.md

 A Lambda becomes a closure after it captured some values in an outer scope.

-BASIC8 offers a full support for lambda, including invokable as a value, higher order function, closure and currying, etc.
+BASIC8 offers a full support for lambda, including invokable as a value, higher order function, closure, currying, etc.

-It begins with a `LAMBDA` keyword, and follows with a parameter list, with none or multiple parameter identifiers.
-Then a lambda body, which is also clamped with a pair of brackets.
-It's able to write multiple line statements in a lambda body, use the `RETURN` statement to return a value and exit from a lambda execution as well.
-The tilde character `~` is short for `LAMBDA`.
+It begins with a `LAMBDA` keyword, follows with a parameter list, with none or multiple parameter identifiers; then a lambda body, which is also clamped with a pair of brackets.
+It's able to write multiline statements in a lambda body.
+Use the `RETURN` statement to return a value and exit from a lambda execution as well.
+The tilde symbol `~` is short for `LAMBDA`.

 Eg: